AxLabs/go-opensea/README.md

 ## Acknowledgement

-This library was forked and reworked from https://github.com/rmanzoku/go-opensea at [this commit](https://github.com/rmanzoku/go-opensea/tree/e0722c7d22bbe26cbf222b9503552d05b44af289).
+This library was reworked from https://github.com/rmanzoku/go-opensea at [this commit](https://github.com/rmanzoku/go-opensea/tree/e0722c7d22bbe26cbf222b9503552d05b44af289).
 Thanks for it! :tada:

 ## Sponsoring

+Financial support is highly appreciated!

-Support is highly appreciated, if you like what we've built please consider [sponsoring](https://github.com/sponsors/AxLabs) us via GitHub.
+If you like what we've built please consider [sponsoring us](https://github.com/sponsors/AxLabs) via GitHub.

 ## Contact

-Reach out to us in our [Discord server](https://discord.axlabs.com/) in the `#go-opensea` channel.
+Reach out to us in our [Discord server](https://discord.axlabs.com) in the `#go-opensea` channel.
 If you have feature requests or have identified bugs, please don't hesitate to directly open an issue about it.